Endpoints

 uri optional

-option is used to set the external url of the Listing Endpoint that is published in the Federation Metadata
+The url option is used to set the external url of the Listing Endpoint that is published in the Federation Metadata

 in the Entity Configuration.
 This option is usually not set.
 There are two cases where it might be set: